nhs-england-tools/repository-template/docs/developer-guides/Bash_and_Make.md

 ### Scripts

 Most scripts provided with this repository template can utilise tools installed on your `PATH` if they are available or run them from within a Docker container.
 To force a script to use Docker, the `FORCE_USE_DOCKER` variable is provided.
+This feature increases configurability of the development environment, allowing you to use custom tooling by default if present on the command-line path.
 Here is an example of how to use it:

 ```shell
 FORCE_USE_DOCKER=1 scripts/shellscript-linter.sh